Multivariate Analytic Combinatorics for Cost Constrained Channels: Main Results

-where $x_0$ is the unique real solution to $\alpha x \rho_G'(x) = \rho_G(x)$ in the interval $0<x<1$.
-For all $\alpha>\alpha_{G}^{\mathsf{up}}$, we have that $C_G(\alpha) = 0$. \end{thm} \Cref{thm:fixed-length:capacity} improves over previous work \cite{mceliece_maximum_1983, justesen_maxentropic_1984,khandekar_discrete_2000,soriaga_design_2006} in several ways.
-First, \cite{mceliece_maximum_1983, justesen_maxentropic_1984,khandekar_discrete_2000} only consider the cost-constrained probabilistic capacity.
-Next, none of them recognizes the role of cost-diversity.
+Theorem~\ref{thm:fixed-length:capacity} improves over previous work \cite{mceliece_maximum_1983, justesen_maxentropic_1984,khandekar_discrete_2000,soriaga_design_2006} in several ways.
+First, the results of \cite{mceliece_maximum_1983, justesen_maxentropic_1984,khandekar_discrete_2000} only apply to the cost-constrained probabilistic capacity.
+Next, none of them explicitly recognizes the role of cost diversity.
 Moreover, they do not address the full domain of the cost-constrained capacity.
 In contrast, our results explicitly determine the fixed-length capacity, they can be readily evaluated for cost-diverse graphs, and we consider the entire domain of the capacity function.
-Specifically, we identify a region for small $\alpha$ in which the capacity exhibits a linear scaling, we determine the exact slope in that region, and we find the threshold between the linear and non-linear regions.
-Interestingly, our formula for the fixed-length capacity is identical to the formula for the cost-constrained probabilistic capacity in \cite{mceliece_maximum_1983},\cite{justesen_maxentropic_1984} (up to differences in notation and a simple argument to address the linear scaling region).
-Thus, an immediate corollary of \Cref{thm:fixed-length:capacity} is the equivalence between fixed-length capacity and cost-constrained probabilistic capacity.
-This fundamental result was first proved in \cite{soriaga_design_2006} from~\cite{justesen_maxentropic_1984} by establishing converse inequalities using typical sequence arguments, optimization techniques, and a variant of \Cref{lemma:diff:perron}. \begin{corollary} For any strongly connected and cost-diverse graph $G$, the cost-constrained probabilistic capacity $ C_\mathsf{prob}(\alpha^{-1})$ is equal to the fixed-length capacity $ C_G(\alpha)$. \end{corollary} \begin{remark} The inverse of $\alpha_{G}^{\mathsf{lo}}$ is the average cost per edge, asymptotically in $n$, over all paths of length $n$ in $G$.
-Equivalently, it is the average cost per edge associated with the unique stationary Markov chain of maximum entropy on $G$.
-The inverse of $\alpha_{G}^{\mathsf{up}}$ is the minimum average cost per edge among the cycles in $G$.
-For details, see \Cref{sec:comb-characterize-alpha}. \end{remark} \Cref{thm:fixed-length:capacity} follows from a stronger result that gives the precise behavior of $N_{G,v}(t,\alpha t)$.
-In the following, we mean by largest period $d$ and largest cost-period $c$ the largest integers such that the graph $G$ has period $d$ and cost-period $c$, respectively. \begin{thm} Let $G$ be a strongly connected, deterministic, and cost-diverse graph with largest period $d$ and largest cost-period $c$.
-Denote by $b$ and $B(v_j)$ the quantities from the $c$-periodic coboundary condition.
-For all $\alpha$ with $0<\alpha<\alpha_{G}^{\mathsf{lo}}$ and for any $v \in V$, $N_{G,v}(t,\alpha t)$ has the asymptotic expansion
+Specifically, we identify a region for small $\alpha$ in which the capacity exhibits a linear scaling; we determine the exact slope in that region; and we explicitly find the threshold between the linear and non-linear regions.
+For examples illustrating Theorem~\ref{thm:fixed-length:capacity}, we refer to Proposition~\ref{prop:alternating:sequence} in Section~\ref{sec:alternating}.